ControllerKeys

 • Gyroscope aiming and gesture detection

-• Customizable LED colors (DualSense via USB)
+• Customizable LED colors with per-layer color (DualSense + DS4 via USB & Bluetooth)

 • Edge function buttons and paddles